Human Resources Information Systems Specialist (HRIS) Salary

 Popular Skills for Human Resources Information Systems Specialist (HRIS)

-Human Resources Information Systems Specialists seem to require a rather large skill set.
-Most notably, facility with Project Management, SQL, and Microsoft Access are correlated to pay that is significantly above average, leading to increases of 28 percent, 19 percent, and 15 percent, respectively.
-Skills that are correlated to lower pay, on the other hand, include Windows NT / 2000 / XP Networking, HTML, and Windows Operating System General Use.
-Most people who know Human Resources Information System also know Microsoft Office.
+Survey respondents exploit a significant toolbox of skills in their work.
+Most notably, facility with Project Management, SQL, and PeopleSoft HRMS are correlated to pay that is significantly above average, leading to increases of 31 percent, 21 percent, and 15 percent, respectively.
+Skills that pay less than market rate include Windows NT / 2000 / XP Networking, HTML, and Windows Operating System General Use.
+Those familiar with Human Resources Information System also tend to know Microsoft Office.

 Pay by Experience Level for Human Resources Information Systems Specialist (HRIS)